gredler/aegis4j/README.md

 line parameter when running your application, but this is a relatively coarse tool that cannot be used to disable individual features like serialization or native process execution.

-A third option is aegis4j, a Java agent which patches key system classes to completely disable a number of standard Java features:
+A third option is aegis4j, a Java agent which can patch key system classes to completely disable a number of standard Java features:

 - `jndi`: all JNDI functionality (`javax.naming.*`)